 Ending up paralysed simply due to slipping or falling over does unfortunately happen and can be deeply distressing and very hard to accept, especially if it was due to someone else’s negligence.
 In cases like this, we believe it is crucial that you speak to a personal injury solicitor about making a paralysis injury claim.

 Once you have spoken to a personal injury lawyer and all the facts have been discussed, you can then establish who was to blame.
 If you slipped and fell in a shop due to poor health and safety standards, then it would be the business owner to blame, or if you fell after tripping over on an uneven paving slab on a public path, then the council may be liable.
 Give Legal Helpline a call and they will be able to help you determine whose responsibility it is to pay you compensation for your injury.
+What’s more, our team are experienced in paralysis injury claims and can advise you free of charge.

 All employers have a legal and moral obligation to provide a safe working environment for their staff.
 The Health and Safety at Work etc Act 1974 sets out the regulations employers are expected to follow which will include things like carrying out risk assessments, having adequate health and safety policies and procedures in place and providing sufficient training to employees to ensure they are followed.
 It is a legal requirement that employers follow these guidelines and if they are negligent in their duty of care, then they can be held responsible for any accidents causing injury that may happen as a result.